Solsbury Hill: Wildlife

 The triangulation pillar on the top of the hill, with the city of Bath in the distance.

 The plants and animals that live on Little Solsbury reflect the habitat provided by grassland overlying the limestone rock beneath.
 Specialist plants and animals, some of which are rare species, have adapted to the calcareous grassland.
 Most of the landscape is largely unaffected by agriculture as shown by the yellow meadow ant.

 Examples of plant species found include bird's foot trefoil, vetches, greater knapweed, harebells, yarrow (Achillea millefolium), and scabious.
 It is one of a series of flower-rich habitats that Avon Wildlife Trust are trying to link together.
 The plants attract a range of insects including: the six-spotted burnet moth, hummingbird hawk-moth and a number of butterflies including chalkhill blues.
+An invertebrate survey by Mike Williams of Bath Natural History Society conducted in 2024 recorded 471 invertebrate species, including three beetle species new to North Somerset.
 A small population of common buzzard (Buteo buteo) nest in the area.
 Roe deer (Capreolus capreolus), badger and red fox are seen.
 Skylarks also nest on the hill.